Exam Prep Blog

 The Professional Capabilities Framework

 The exam content is built around the MRPBA Professional Capabilities, which define the minimum knowledge, skills, and professional attributes for safe practice.
-These capabilities recognise multiple practitioner roles:
+The framework was updated effective 30 March 2026 and now recognises six practitioner roles (previously five):

 Continue Reading